BROADSoftware/ezcplugins/k8s/kubespray/README.md

 A forked version solving this issue and intended to be used with this plugin is located at:

 https://github.com/SergeAlexandre/kubespray/tree/bs2.10.4

+USING THIS FORK IS MANDATORY IF YOU NEED PROXY SUPPORT (Air gapped installation)

 # Proposal for http_proxy segregation